 The Group's business activities comprise retail and commercial banking services.
-These activities expose the Group to a variety of risks, mainly interest rate risk, market risk, credit risk, liquidity risk, operational risk and cyber security risk.
-The respective Boards of Directors (the "Boards") of the Bank and Public Finance review and approve risk management policies for managing each of these risks and they are summarised below.
+These activities expose the Group to a variety of risks, mainly interest rate risk, market risk, credit risk, liquidity risk, operational risk, cyber security risk, climate risk and compliance risk.
+The respective Boards of the Bank and Public Finance review and approve risk management policies for managing each of these risks and they are summarised below.